shubhamkadam039/Cybersecurity-Internship---Task-5/README.md

 ## Interview Preparation

-### Key Questions and Answers

-**Q: What is Wireshark used for?**
+**1. What is Wireshark used for?**
-A: Network protocol analysis, troubleshooting, security monitoring, and educational purposes to understand network communications.
+Wireshark is a network protocol analyzer.
+It is used to capture, inspect, and analyze network traffic in real time for troubleshooting, education, security monitoring, and protocol development.

+**2. What is a packet?**
+A packet is a basic unit of data sent across networks.
+It contains control information (headers) and the payload (actual data), allowing communication between devices using various protocols.

+**3. How to filter packets in Wireshark?**
+In Wireshark, you can filter packets using the display filter bar.
+Examples:
+- `http` — Shows only HTTP packets
+- `dns` — Shows only DNS queries and responses
+- `tcp` or `udp` — Filters by protocol
+You can also use logical operators (`and`, `or`, `not`) for advanced filtering.

-**Q: What is the difference between TCP and UDP?**
+**4. What is the difference between TCP and UDP?**
-A: TCP is connection-oriented, reliable, and provides error checking, while UDP is connectionless, faster, but doesn't guarantee delivery.
+- **TCP** is connection-oriented, reliable, and ensures data arrives in order; it uses error correction and acknowledgments.
+- **UDP** is connectionless, faster, but doesn’t guarantee delivery or order; it has lower overhead and is suitable for real-time applications.

+**5. What is a DNS query packet?**
+A DNS query packet is a request sent to a DNS server to resolve a domain name (like www.example.com) into its IP address.
+It usually uses UDP port 53.

-**Q: How can packet capture help in cybersecurity?**
+**6. How can packet capture help in troubleshooting?**
-A: It enables detection of malicious traffic, network intrusion analysis, forensic investigation, and understanding of attack patterns.
+Packet capture reveals exactly what’s happening on the network, allowing you to identify problems such as dropped packets, delays, misconfigured devices, or malicious activities by analyzing live traffic.

+**7. What is a protocol?**
+A protocol is a standardized set of rules that specifies how data is formatted, transmitted, and received in a network.
+Examples include TCP, UDP, HTTP, DNS, etc.

+**8. Can Wireshark decrypt encrypted traffic?**
+Wireshark cannot decrypt encrypted traffic (like HTTPS/TLS) unless you provide the necessary decryption keys.
+Without them, you can only analyze metadata or handshake information, not the encrypted content itself.

+***

 ## 🔗 Additional Resources